Skip to Main Content

 The website of the Office of the Chief State Law Advisor also includes information on the Procedure for Concluding International Agreements, the Ratification/Accession procedure, and Depositing and Registration.
 All South African treaties must be registered with the Secretariat of the United Nations after the entry into force.

-For a detailed critique of South Africa's treaty-making and the provisions of the Constitution governing international law, see NJ Botha, 'National Treaty Law and Practice: South Africa', Chapter 16 in the following book:
+For a detailed critique of South Africa's treaty-making and the provisions of the Constitution governing international law, see Chapter 16, 'National Treaty Law and Practice: South Africa' by NJ Botha in the following book:

 If a treaty is included in a treaty series, the treaty series should be cited rather than eg: the UN document number.
 Treaties are often included in several treaty series.
 According to Chapter 8.4 (pp 137-138) of the Australian Guide to Legal Citation (view-only PDF available on open access), treaties should be cited in the following preferential order: